Bladetrain3r/Magic-Launcher/DOCS/CODEMANIFESTO.md

 **This manifesto is not dogma.**

-I'm no Luddites.
+I'm no Luddite.
 I'm not saying "all connected services bad."
 I'm saying: know the difference between a tool and a service, and choose accordingly.

 #### When You Want a Smart Service:
 - **AI Assistants**: When you need to think through problems